Weak Modular Zilber-Pink with Derivatives: Introduction

-Note that the notion of an atypical subvariety depends on the ambient variety $T$, which will normally be clear from the context.
+\begin{conjecture}[CIT, \cite{Zilb-exp-sum-published}] Let $V \subseteq (\mathbb{C}^{\times})^n$ be an algebraic variety.\footnote{This conjecture and the Modular Zilber--Pink conjecture stated below are usually formulated for the complex field but they make sense for an arbitrary algebraically closed field.
+In particular, the weak versions that we consider later are in that generality.} Then there is a finite collection $\Sigma$ of torsion cosets of proper subtori of $(\mathbb{C}^{\times})^n$ such that every atypical subvariety of $V$ is contained in some $T\in \Sigma$. \end{conjecture}

-\begin{conjecture}[CIT, \cite{Zilb-exp-sum-published}] Every algebraic variety in $(\mathbb{C}^{\times})^n$ contains only finitely many maximal atypical subvarieties.\footnote{This conjecture, as well as the Modular Zilber-Pink conjecture stated below, are usually formulated for the complex field but they make sense for arbitrary algebraically closed fields.
-In particular, the weak versions that we consider later are in that generality.} \end{conjecture}
+Here torsion cosets of algebraic tori are the \emph{special} varieties.
+The form of the CIT conjecture is quite general in the sense that once there is a well-defined notion of special varieties having certain properties, one can formulate an analogous conjecture (see \cite[Conjecture 2.19]{Zilb-special-Schanuel}).

-Here algebraic tori are the \emph{special} varieties.
-The form of the CIT conjecture is quite general in the sense that once there is a well defined notion of special varieties, one can formulate an analogous conjecture.
+Bombieri, Masser, and Zannier \cite{Bom-Mas-Zan} independently gave an equivalent formulation of CIT.
+Pink proposed a similar and more general conjecture for mixed Shimura varieties, again independently \cite{Pink,Pink-2}.
+The general conjecture is now known as the Zilber--Pink conjecture.
+It generalises the Mordell--Lang and Andr\'{e}--Oort conjectures, and also CIT.

-Pink independently posed a similar conjecture for mixed Shimura varieties \cite{Pink}.
-The general conjecture is now known as the Zilber-Pink conjecture.
-It generalises the Mordell-Lang and Andr\'{e}-Oort conjectures.
-Also, Bombieri, Masser, and Zannier \cite{Bom-Mas-Zan} independently gave other formulations of CIT.
-Their motivation came from number theory while Zilber came up with CIT in his work on the model theory of the complex exponential field and Schanuel's conjecture.
-In any case, the conjecture is purely diophantine.
+The Zilber--Pink conjecture (as well as CIT) is an active field of research in number theory and model theory.
+Many special cases are known, e.g. Mordell--Lang (Faltings, Raynaud, Vojta, Hindry, McQuillan), Andr\'{e}--Oort for arbitrary products of modular curves (Pila, \cite{Pila-Andre-Oort}) and for $\mathcal{A}_g$ -- the moduli space of principally polarized abelian varieties (Tsimerman, \cite{Tsimerman-AO-A_g}).
+See also \cite{Zannier-book-unlikely,Habegger-Pila-o-min-certain,Daw-Ren} for various other results around this conjecture.

-The Zilber-Pink conjecture (as well as CIT) is wide open, though many special cases have been solved, e.g. Mordell-Lang (Faltings, Raynaud,Vojta) and Andr\'{e}-Oort for arbitrary products of modular curves (Pila, \cite{Pila-Andre-Oort}).
-However, Zilber noticed that a functional analogue of Schanuel's conjecture established by Ax can be used to prove a weak version of the CIT conjecture (\cite{Zilb-exp-sum-published}).
+Zilber showed in \cite{Zilb-exp-sum-published} that a functional analogue of Schanuel's conjecture established by Ax in \cite{Ax}, often called the Ax--Schanuel theorem, can be used to prove a weak version of the CIT conjecture \cite{Zilb-exp-sum-published}.